This post may contain affiliate links. Please read our disclosure policy.

 White bean kale soup is a delicious, affordable answer to the dinner dilemma most days of the year.
 This family-friendly Italian soup is the ultimate comfort food made with simple vegetables, a few pantry staples, and fresh kale.

-This flavor-loaded vegetable bean soup is so satisfying and comforting, even carnivores won't miss the meat as they happily devour it.
-I can't tell you how many readers have reached out to me to share this very sentiment.
-Of course it never hurts to serve this mouthwatering vegetable bean soup with homemade French bread or homemade croutons because, well, soup and bread.
+This flavor-loaded vegetable bean soup is so satisfying and comforting that even carnivores won't miss the meat as they happily devour it.
+I can't tell you how many readers have contacted me to share this sentiment.
+Of course, it never hurts to serve this mouthwatering vegetable bean soup with crusty bread or homemade croutons because, well, soup and bread.

-You'll be shocked by the quantity AND delicious flavors you'll get from this combination of affordable, everyday ingredients.
+You'll be shocked by the quantity and delicious flavors this combination of affordable, everyday ingredients offers.
 When I say eating healthy on a budget is anything but boring, this soup is proof!

 Ingredient notes

-- onions, carrots, celery, and garlic - It doesn't get easier than these affordable vegetables to build flavor and volume.
+- Onions, carrots, celery, and garlic—building flavor and volume doesn't get easier than with these affordable vegetables.

-- tomatoes - Use canned diced tomatoes for a brothier soup or canned crushed tomatoes for a slightly thicker soup base such as what you see in my photos.
-Fresh tomatoes can be substituted but will also extend cook time.
+- Tomatoes - Use canned diced tomatoes for a brothier soup or canned crushed tomatoes for a slightly thicker soup base, as seen in my photos.
+Fresh tomatoes can be substituted but will also extend cooking time.

-- cooked white beans - Any variety of white beans can be used.
-Canned beans offer the most convenience while cooking beans from scratch yields more volume for less money.
+- Canned white beans - Any variety of white beans can be used.
+Canned beans offer convenience, but cooking beans from scratch yields more volume for less money.
 Both options yield delicious results!

-- vegetable broth - Use homemade or packaged vegetable broth.
-I'm a fan of vegetable base for its flavor, value, and minimal space requirement.
+- Vegetable broth - You can use homemade or packaged vegetable broth.
+I'm a fan of vegetable broth for its flavor, value, and minimal space requirement.

-- fresh kale - Use any kale variety or substitute other greens such as fresh spinach or chard.
-I used Tuscan kale aka Dinosaur kale or Lacinato kale for this recipe.
+- Fresh kale—You can use any kale variety or substitute other greens, such as fresh spinach or chard.
+For this recipe, I used Tuscan kale, also known as Dinosaur kale or Lacinato kale.

-This kale white bean soup caters to busy people and beginner cooks because of the simple prep and mostly hands-off cooking using an Instant Pot or stove.
+This white bean soup is suitable for busy people and beginner cooks because of its simple prep and mostly hands-off cooking using an Instant Pot or stove.
 Enjoy these step-by-step stove instructions with photos.
-You'll find both methods in the recipe card below.
+Both methods are included in the recipe card below.

 Saute vegetables in olive oil over medium-high heat until tender.
 Add tomatoes and beans.